ericyd/salamivg/README.md

 ### Deno / Bun?

-Please open an issue if needed, although tbh I'd expect this to work fine with any JS runtime.
-The most modern JS feature this library uses is classes with private properties.

-The one exception is the `renderSvg` function which uses `node` internal libraries such as `node:fs` and `node:path`.
-Happy to add similar functions for Deno or Bun if there's demand.
+TLDR: both runtimes work out of the box, with the exception of the `renderSvg()` function.

+Please [see the FAQ](https://github.com/ericyd/salamivg/wiki/FAQ#do-you-support-deno-or-bun) for a more detailed answer and examples of using SalamiVG with Deno and Bun.

 ### ES Modules only

+SalamiVG ships ES Modules, and does not include CommonJS builds.

 Is this a problem?
-Feel free to open an issue if you need commonjs.
-I think it would be trivial to set up rollup or similar to bundle into a commonjs package and include it in the exports, I just haven't done it because probably nobody will ever install this library.
+Feel free to open an issue if you need CommonJS.
+I think it would be trivial to set up rollup or similar to bundle into a CommonJS package and include it in the exports, I just haven't done it because I'm not sure it's necessary.